subygan/space-JEDI/README.md

 Imagine a future where our skies are free from the peril of dangerous space debris, where accidents caused by space debris collisions are almost non-existent.
 Currently, there are approximately 23,000 pieces of debris larger than a softball orbiting the Earth, hurtling through space at speeds of up to 17,500 mph.
 Even a relatively small piece of orbital debris can pose a significant threat to satellites and spacecraft.
 Moreover, the number of these objects is increasing daily, highlighting the urgency of addressing this issue.

+### The Space Debris Market: A $1.2 Trillion Opportunity

+One of the key aspects to consider in addressing the space debris problem is the potential economic impact.
+The space debris market is worth over $1.2 trillion, and this figure continues to grow as the space industry expands.
+This market includes various sectors such as debris removal, satellite protection, and space traffic management.

+As we tackle the challenge of space debris, not only are we safeguarding our space infrastructure, but we are also tapping into a massive economic opportunity that can drive innovation and growth in the space industry.

+Join us in exploring the future of space debris management and the immense potential it holds for both safety and economic prosperity.

 ## What it does

 **Junk Elimination and Debris Interception (JEDI)** is a revolutionary solution designed to predict the future positions of satellites and plot optimal flight plans for space garbage collectors.
 By continuously tracking and analyzing real-time data from NASA, JEDI is able to effectively monitor and manage objects in Earth's orbit.